-To do this, will extra_extension_modules field the you need to populate the OxidizedPythonInterpreterConfig Rust struct used to construct the Python interpreter.
+То extra_extension_modules do this, you will need to populate the field of the OxidizedPythonInterpreterConfig Rust struct used to construct the Python interpreter.
 Simply add an entry defining the extension module's import name and a pointer to its C initialization function (often named PyInit<name>. e.g. if you are defining the extension module foo, the initialization function would be PyInit_foo by convention.